Tire Size Explained: What Do Those Sidewall Numbers Tell?

 What Do The Markings On The Side Of A Tire Mean?

-The inscriptions and markings on the tire sidewalls represent the basic information that the driver must know about his tires.
-These markings are like a kind of "passport" informing about the tire ratings.
-These include data about the size, diameter, and width of the tire, as well as about the load and speed ratings.
-Also, tire manufacturers include data about the year and week of the tire's production.
-Last, but not least, the tire sidewall contains data about the maximum recommended pressure.
+The markings on the tire sidewalls represent the basic information that any driver must know about his tires.
+These markings are like a "passport," showing tire size specs and ratings.
+These include data about the size, diameter, tire width, and load and speed ratings.
+Also, tire manufacturers include info about the production date of the product.
+Lastly, the tire sidewall contains information about the maximum recommended pressure.

 How Do You Read Tire Sidewall Markings?

-You will notice a sequence of markings that look something like this: 205/55/R18 on the sidewall of your tire.
-This sequence refers to the width of the tire (205mm), the height of the tire (55- in percentage form), the type of tire (R-radial, in our case), and the diameter in inches (18).
-The data following the tire diameter indicate the load and speed rating of the tire.
+On the sidewall of your tire, you will notice a sequence of markings that looks like 205/55/R18.
+This sequence refers to the tire's width (205mm), height (55—in percentage form), type (R-radial), and diameter in inches (18).
+The data following the tire diameter indicate the tire's load and speed rating.

 Why Are Some Tires Marked "Outside"?

-If you notice the "outside" marking on the tire, it means that you are dealing with an asymmetric tire.
-Asymmetrical tires must necessarily be mounted according to a certain scheme with one side inside and the other outside.
-The markings "outside" and "inside" suggest how the asymmetric tire should be mounted for the correct position.
-Incorrect mounting of these tires leads to early tread wear as well as performance issues.
+If you notice the "outside" marking on the tire, you are dealing with an asymmetric tire.
+Asymmetrical tires must be mounted with the correct side facing out.
+Incorrect mounting leads to early tread wear and performance issues.

 Why Trust Us?

-NeoTires is a team of enthusiasts who for more than 5 years have specialized in providing the best products at advantageous prices.
-We offer drivers a wide variety of products from the most reputable and reliable tire manufacturers.
-More than that, we take care to offer competitive prices and advantageous buying conditions for the comfort of any driver.
+NeoTires is a team of enthusiasts who have specialized in providing the best products at advantageous prices for more than five years.
+We offer a wide variety of products from the most reputable tire manufacturers.
+We also take care to offer competitive prices and advantageous buying conditions for the comfort of any driver.

-Besides selling tires at affordable prices, NeoTires is about educating motorists on how to improve their driving experience.
+Besides selling tires at affordable prices, NeoTires is about educating motorists on improving their driving experience.
 Our specialists test, compare, review, and write about various tires in our blog so that every driver knows the advantages and disadvantages of each model.
-In addition, we have extensive experience in this industry and we share our knowledge regarding tire maintenance, mechanical issues, driving risks, and ways to prevent them.

 You can count on us whenever it's time to change your tires.
-We know that choosing the right product might be difficult because the variety of products is endless.
+Choosing the right product might be difficult because the variety of products is endless.
 So, here we are to offer you a helping hand through recommendations, professional assistance, and qualified support.
-In addition, we will do our best to offer you a pleasant shopping experience because we want you to come back to us whenever you need.
-We want to be a reliable partner which is why we offer benefits such as fast shipping, hot deals, and premium products at a special price.
 Drive safe and choose your tires wisely!

 Brian Darr is a passion-driven enthusiast who has become an expert in the tire industry.
 His passion for rubber started with his first driving experience.
 He firmly believes that the performance and safety of any vehicle are due, first of all, to the quality of the tires mounted on it.